TheOrderMSU/TheOrderMSU/contributing.md

 Thank you for your interest in contributing to the Order Wiki project.
 Anyone in the MSU Order past or present may contribute to the wiki.

+***

 ### How To Contribute

 For security and to prevent spam, please use one of the following ways to contribute.

+# Do you have a GitHub account?

 ### No, I do not have a GitHub account.

 #### Process 1:

-- Write your wiki article using your word processing app of choice.
-- Using Discord, Facebook, email, or other method attach and send the file to a member of the wiki editing team.

-#### Process 2:
 *Preferred Method*
 - Write your article via an online document, ex.
 Google Docs.
 - Using Discord, Facebook, email, or other method send a link to your document to a member of the wiki editing team.

+#### Process 2:

+- Write your wiki article using your word processing app of choice.
+- Using Discord, Facebook, email, or other method attach and send the file to a member of the wiki editing team.

 ### Yes, I have a GitHub account.